osilander/203.311/Week6/Week6.md

 ```bash
 samtools faidx reference.fasta
 ```
+In some cases an error might appear where samtools fails to recognize the `faidx` command.
+If so, please try to re-install `samtools`.

 This command will output a new file with the extension `.fai`.
 Furthermore we need to pre-process our mapping files a bit further and create a bam-index file (`.bai`) for the bam-file we want to work with: